top of page

 A belated return is an income tax return filed after the due date, typically July 31st each year, for individuals not subject to audits.
 If an individual fails to meet this deadline and files their return after July 31st but before December 31st, it is considered a belated return.

 For individuals subject to tax audits, the deadline is September 30th.
-Any return filed after this date is also termed a belated return and is filed under section 139(4) of the Income Tax Act.
-It's important to note that filing a belated return may make you to incur penalties and additional interest on taxes owed.
+Any return filed after this date is also termed a belated return and is filed under section 139(4) of the Inc penalties ome Tax Act.
+It's important to note that filing a belated return may incur additional interest on taxes owed.

 Who can File Belated Return under Section 139(4)?